marcingolenia/mcode/src/pages/blog/2020-07-31_learning_tests.md

 ## 2. What are these tests?
 Why do you think they are so precious?

 * They cost nothing!
 All in all, you will have to spend time learning a particular library/framework.
 * You create knowledge - the tests will be in source control, everyone in the organization can learn from them.
+In other words you reduce bus-factor.
 * You gain hands-on experience very fast when compared to stop and run an app over and over again.
 * The hands-on experience helps you to give more precise estimations for the upcoming tasks.

 To be honest, having in mind the first post of pros I don't see any cons.
 This is extremely rare in IT but this is the reason why I decided to write a post about it.